MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Security/New-MgSecurityAlertV2.md

 ### -Comments
 Array of comments created by the Security Operations (SecOps) team during the alert management process.
-To construct, please use Get-Help -Online and see NOTES section for COMMENTS properties and create a hash table.
+To construct, see NOTES section for COMMENTS properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphSecurityAlertComment[]